arangodb-foxx/powerbi-connector/README.md

 **IMPORTANT**

-This is a demo application.
-Do not use this application without further authentication on a public accessible server!
+This is a demo application and will only work with enabled authentication (Basic Authentication).

 **IMPORTANT**